-Madeira’s aim in this project is to bring healthcare professionals and citizens closer, equipping health institutions with innovative, interoperable, and intelligent solutions that enhance the delivery of care.
-By integrating the xShare button, patients will gain seamless access to their health information, while interoperability between healthcare providers is assured, fostering a single, secure, and standardized digital health market across Europe.
+By integrating the xShare Yellow button, patients will gain seamless access to their health information, while interoperability between healthcare providers is assured, fostering a single, secure, and standardized digital health market across Europe.

 This approach promotes patient empowerment, active participation in healthcare management, and creates synergies for a truly integrated, high-quality, and sustainable healthcare system.

-Next steps will strengthen the FHIR-based output for the Patient Summary and its associated resources through the xShare button demonstrations.
+Next steps will strengthen the FHIR-based output for the International Patient Summary and its associated resources through the xShare yellow button demonstrations.
 In the Madeira adoption site, export and sharing functionalities will be expanded, allowing appSESARAM users to generate their Patient Summary in the FHIR format, ensuring compliance with the latest standards and interoperability between Madeira health institutions.

 Additionally, an upcoming priority will be to deepen collaboration between the Madeira and Catalunya Regions by integrating the xShare button within medical tourism testing initiatives and demonstration in both Regions.